Make an Appoinment

 Lateral incisor 10 to 16 months 7 to 8 years

 Central incisor 6 to 10 months 6 to 7 years

 Shortly after age 4, the jaw and facial bones of the child begin to grow, creating spaces between the primary teeth.
 This is a perfectly natural growth process that provides the necessary space for the larger permanent teeth to emerge.
 Between the ages of 6 and 12, a mixture of both primary teeth and permanent teeth reside in the mouth.

-While it’s true that baby teeth are only in the mouth a short period of time, they play a vital role.
+While it’s true that baby teeth are only in the mouth for a short period, they play a vital role.
 Baby teeth:

 To understand the problems that decaying baby teeth can cause permanent teeth, see Oral Health Problems in Children.